MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-flow-integration.md

    ![Screenshot of Power Automate alert email.](media/service-flow-integration/power-bi-flow-email2.png)

-## Create a Power Automate from scratch
+## Create a flow from scratch
 In this task, we create a simple flow from scratch that is triggered by a Power BI data alert (notification).

-1. Sign in to Power Automate.
+1. Sign in to Power Automate (flow.microsoft.com).
 2. Select **Create** > **Automated flow**.

     :::image type="content" source="media/service-flow-integration/power-automate-create-automated-flow.png" alt-text="Screenshot of Power Automate > Create Automated flow.":::